CHTC/chtc-website-source/_uw-research-computing/scaling-htc.md

 ### Open Science Pool (OSPool)

-As the home for the [PATh project](https://path-cc.io/) CHTC operates a national high throughput computing pool called the [Open Science Pool](https://osg-htc.org/services/ospool/), composed of computing capacity contributed by campuses, national labs, and other institutions across and beyond the US.
+As the home for the [PATh project](https://path-cc.io/), CHTC operates a national high throughput computing pool called the [Open Science Pool](https://osg-htc.org/services/ospool/), composed of computing capacity contributed by campuses, national labs, and other institutions across and beyond the United States.
 CHTC users submitting from a CHTC Access Point can opt into allowing their jobs to utilize this national pool.

 ## How to use external capacity